alfa2267/alfa2267.github.io/README.md

 ```
 <!-- PROJECT-META-END -->

 Hi there!
-I'm **alfa2267**, a passionate developer who loves building innovative web applications and exploring cutting-edge technologies.
+I'm **alfa2267**, a enthusiast who loves building web applications and exploring cutting-edge technologies.
 This is my personal portfolio dashboard - a dynamic, self-updating showcase of my projects and interests.

 ## 🚀 About Me